Laju-okoro/personal_expense_tracker/README.md

 pip install colorama

 ▶️ Usage

-Run the tracker with:
+Run the CLI program with:

-python expense_tracker.py
+python -m expense_tracker.cli

 You’ll see a menu like this: